VinzenzTrimborn/Behavioral-Cloning/README.md

 **Behavioral Cloning Project**

-This repository contains code for a project I did as a part of Udacity's Self Driving Car Nano Degree Program.
+This repository contains code for a project I did as a part of Udacity's Self Driving Car Nanodegree Program.
 I trained a car to drive itself in a simulator.
 The car was trained to drive itself using a deep neural network.

 The goals / steps of this project are the following:
 * Using the simulator to collect data of good driving behavior